-Beth Trejo is Chatterkick’s President and Founder, and she loves what she does.
+Beth Trejo is Chatterkick’s CEO and Founder, and she loves what she does.

 A Sioux City native, Beth attended Coe College in Cedar Rapids, Iowa before returning to her hometown ready to take on the interwebs with big ideas and a strong team.
 Chatterkick was born from the concept that it is the not the size of the firm that matters, it is the potency; to be the clear bell in a noisy world.
 Chatterkick accomplishes this with a fearlessly creative spirit, compelling content, and expert understanding of the data that drives, serves, and creates human interactions.